 Without responding to what is relayed to you in your human life, people will stop telling you things or conversing with you.
-At some point, if a human is feeling ignored or not listened to they will decide to no long share with those who ignored them.
+At some point, if a human is feeling ignored or not listened to they will decide to no longer share with those who ignored them.
 The same goes for animals.
 If you ‘ignore’ what is sent to you, your friends may decide to give up altogether!

 4. Start bridging the gap with other animals

 Once you’ve developed a fun repertoire with your animal friends at home, start trying to get the attention of other animals.
-Say ‘hello’ to them in your mind, greet them when you are in their presence as though they were any other being worthy of acknowledgement in your space.
+Say ‘hello’ to them in your mind, greet them when you are in their presence as though they were any other being worthy of acknowledgment in your space.
 Because they are.

 As you begin to notice other animals and acknowledge them as equals, you’ll start to notice that they notice you back.
 From here, you can begin the conversation.
 Think of it as asking someone on a first date, you might make yourself more ‘available’ in the presence of your crush before simply asking for their number!
 Make yourself more available.
 Be around more.
 Say hello.
 Start noticing them.

-Once you get a hang of it, and start trusting what you receive, I suggest taking classes or reading more books on the topic!
-These abilities and your natural playfulness around animals can manifest into full-blown talents and a career, if you desire.
+Once you get a hang of it and start trusting what you receive, I suggest taking classes or reading more books on the topic!
+These abilities and your natural playfulness around animals can manifest into full-blown talents and a career if you desire.